 Trained and employed through Positive Living BC, are available in the IDC during clinic hours.
 They are HIV positive individuals who offer education and support to newly diagnosed patients and others living with HIV.
 The peer navigators co-facilitate various support groups in the IDC.

 Kathy Ho is our clinical Dietitian who is available for booked appointments or drop-ins weekdays (except Wednesdays).
 She provides patient centred nutrition education through 1:1 appointments, groups and monthly Community Kitchens.
-Common nutrition themes include: optimizing health and immune system, Ministry nutrition benefits, and nutrition management for high cholesterol, diabetes, weight gain or weight loss.
+Common nutrition themes include but are not limited to: optimizing health and immune system, Ministry nutrition benefits, and nutrition management for high cholesterol, diabetes, bone loss or weight loss.

 Hepatitis C Treatment